 TGbe Editor: Please revise the last the last paragraph of clause 35.3.21.1 (General) as follows (#23085) :

 If a TDLS peer STA that is a member of a broadcast TWT schedule intends to transmit frames to another TDLS peer STA over a TDLS direct link during the TWT SP corresponding to the broadcast TWT schedule, then the TDLS peer STA may send a TDLS Broadcast TWT Request frame to the other TDLS peer STA if both of the TDLS peer STAs set the TDLS Broadcast TWT Support field in the Extended Capabilities element they transmit to 1, where the broadcast TWT schedule is identified by the Broadcast TWT ID subfield in the TWT Information Extension element in the TDLS Broadcast TWT Request frame.
-If the other TDLS peer STA, upon reception of the TDLS Broadcast TWT Request frame, responds by transmitting a TDLS Broadcast TWT Response frame with the status code SUCCESS, then the other TDLS peer STA is expected to be in the awake state during the TWT SPs corresponding to the broadcast TWT schedule.
-In the TDLS Broadcast TWT Response frame, the Broadcast TWT ID subfield value in the TWT Information Extension element shall be the same as that in TDLS Broadcast TWT Request frame. (#23085)
+If the other TDLS peer STA, upon reception of the TDLS Broadcast TWT Request frame, responds by transmitting a TDLS Broadcast TWT Response frame with the status code SUCCESS, then the other TDLS peer STA is expected to be in the awake state during the TWT SPs corresponding to the broadcast TWT schedule until the number of TBTTs indicated by the associated AP in the Broadcast TWT Persistence subfield of the Broadcast TWT Parameter Set field corresponding to the broadcast TWT schedule in the Beacon and Probe Response frames.
+The number of beacon intervals during which the other TWT peer STA is expected to be in the awake state during the broadcast TWT SPs is equal to the value in the Broadcast TWT Persistence subfield plus 1.
+In the TDLS Broadcast TWT Response frame, the Broadcast TWT ID subfield value in the TWT Information Extension element shall be the same as that in the TDLS Broadcast TWT Request frame. (#23085)